Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

    Enabling paint mode.

-- In the 3D View window, select Texture Paint mode from the mode selector in the window header, and you can paint directly onto the mesh.
+- In the 3D View window, select Texture Paint Mode from the mode selector in the window header, and you can paint directly onto the mesh.
 - In the UV/Image Editor window, switch the editing context from View to Paint (shown to the right).